 Plan and research

-So, before you make probably the most expensive camping purchase, put a lot of thought into the type of tent you want and check out our article on how to choose a family tent.
+So, before you make probably the most expensive camping purchase, put a lot of thought into the type you want and check out our article on how to choose a family tent.

 Use a groundcover

-While most tent floors are durable, especially on good quality tents, it still can easily be pierced by sharp objects in the ground.
-To avoid an expensive repair job and a flooded tent, protect the tent flooring with a groundcover sheet.
+While most tent floors are durable, especially the good quality ones, it still can easily be pierced by sharp objects in the ground.
+To avoid an expensive repair job and flooding, protect the flooring with a groundcover sheet.

 We also suggest buying a piece large enough to also cover the base of the awning area to keep the dust and dirt at bay and for a layer of protection from the cold ground.

 While ground sheets are available to purchase, and also come as accessories to fit some tents, any kind of porous shade cloth material would suit.
-This allows the grass to breathe somewhat underneath the tent and to prevent water from collecting between the groundcover and the flooring.
+This allows the grass beneath to breathe somewhat and to prevent water from collecting between the groundcover and the flooring.

 Season and rain test